magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

 You must use Secure Shell (SSH) and not HTTPS to connect to the Git repository.
 We walk you through the process of setting this up with your local.

 ## Requirements to get started {#requirements}
-To get started as a developer in a {{site.data.var.<ece>}} project, you need to set up the following:
+To get started as a developer in a {{site.data.var.ece}} project, you need to set up the following:

 *	Set up a [local development environment]({{ page.baseurl }}cloud/before/before-workspace.html).
 Your local workspace works best as a virtual system (VM or container) with all prerequisities installed and the project `master` Git branch cloned.
 You'll develop in branches to add modules, extensions, 3rd party integrations, and configurations.
 We recommend reading over develop and deploy process for your [Starter]({{ page.baseurl }}cloud/basic-information/starter-develop-deploy-workflow.html) or [Pro]({{ page.baseurl }}cloud/welcome/discover-workflow.html) plan.
 *	Get [`repo.magento.com` credentials]({{ page.baseurl }}install-gde/prereq/connect-auth.html) in your account